 Residential Electrical Services

-Lightning Protection - U.S.H.A.C. is here to help protect your home and electronics from the elements.
-Homes are more likely to be struck by lightning today than in the past.
+Lightning Protection.
+U.S.H.A.C. is here to help protect your home and electronics from the elements.
 Computers, security systems and sensitive electronic equipment increase the potential for lightning damage.
 In past decades, overhead power lines and steel plumbing helped protect homes by providing a path for lightning to travel to the ground.
 Today, with widespread use of underground utilities, PVC plumbing and increased coverage of raw land, homes are becoming more vulnerable to lightning.
-Today's residential lightning protection systems are designed to blend with a structure without compromising aesthetics.
-For example, finials and weathervanes may be substituted for standard lightning rods to add elegance to a home's lighting protection system.
+Today’s residential lightning protection systems are designed to blend with a structure without compromising aesthetics.
+For example, finials and weathervanes may be substituted for standard lightning rods to add elegance to a home’s lighting protection system.
 Lightning protection systems can even be concealed in the walls of a new or remodeled home.
 Surge protection is another important aspect of any residential lightning protection system.

 Commercial Electrical Services

 Tenant Buildouts – U.S.H.A.C. is your “one-stop shop” for all of your commercial facilities needs.
 Services we offer you and your business include: start-to-finish installation, construction management services, scheduling and budgeting, interior/exterior renovations, plumbing/electrical, drywall/framing, drop ceilings, demolitions and renovations.
 Save money, time and worry by contacting U.S.H.A.C. today for all of your buildout needs.